nphoff/face-in-picture-classifier/README.md

 - Tag clustering software, to determine which tags appear frequently together for the purposes of creating a feature vector
   - Depth first search to determine connected components
+- SVM and pegasos classifiers to check relevance of listing features